 When looking at this particular design, what stands out initially is the classic look that the overall infographic holds.
 Designer Aurelien Salomon perfectly mixes white and rich colors in a beautiful way.
 Furthermore, this design displays photos in two ways, the first is more traditional with the food, and the second organically with the leaves in the background.
 Overall, this infographic is visually appealing through the colors, font and images chosen, and is, therefore, easy to consume while reading.

 “Design is not what it looks like or feels like.
 Design is how it works.”

 Interested in Designs Like These for Your Brand?

 Look no further!
 The design experts at Blue Compass are here to help.
 We want to ensure your brand is not only visually appealing but tells your story in simple and consumable ways.
 If your brand is ready to get creative, contact us today!

-*A big thanks to Blue Compass' amazing designers, Kayla Davison and Drew Harden!
+*A big thanks to Blue Compass' Drew Harden for many of these insights!

 Did You Like This Blog?
 If so, You May Like These: